 Foot Rest

-For our most recent flight, I purchased a Kooshy Kids Kooshion, which sits in the footwell and essentially extends the seat.
+A few years ago, I purchased a Kooshy Kids Kooshion, which sits in the footwell and essentially extends the seat.
 Business class for toddlers!
 I also purchased a much cheaper version from Amazon, which works well as a foot support but isn’t tall enough to turn the seat into a toddler bed.
 Check that your airline allows these before travelling, as not all do.
-It’s worth also getting this very tiny electric pump to blow it up with.
+It’s also worth getting this very tiny electric pump to blow it up with.
 Other options include the Plane Pal and the Stokke Jetkids BedBox.
+Some of the newer versions have the pump incorporated, too.

 On the Plane